Richard-Rogalski/ps4-overlay/README.md

 the PSXITA team
 eeply
 paranoidbashthot
-everyone in the SCE Party or OpenOrbis discord
+everyone in SCE Party or OpenOrbis
 the Gentoo developers
 everyone that spent time finding and writing exploits for the PS4
 and probably many others, sorry if I missed you